LutherTS/jscomments/README.md

   jsDoc: Object.freeze({
     definitions: Object.freeze({
       exitDueToFailure:
-        "Terminates the whole process with a 'failure' code (1).", // $COMMENT#JSDOC#DEFINITIONS#EXITDUETOFAILURE
+        "Terminates the whole process with a 'failure' code (1)." /* $COMMENT#JSDOC#DEFINITIONS#EXITDUETOFAILURE */,
       makeRuleResolve:
-        "The utility that creates the resolve rule based on the flattened config data, used to transform comment variables placeholders into actual comments.", // $COMMENT#JSDOC#DEFINITIONS#MAKERULERESOLVE
+        "The utility that creates the resolve rule based on the flattened config data, used to transform `$COMMENT` placeholders into actual comments." /* $COMMENT#JSDOC#DEFINITIONS#MAKERULERESOLVE */,
       makeRuleCompress:
-        "The utility that creates the compress rule based on the reversed flattened config data, used to transform actual comments into comment variables placeholders.", // $COMMENT#JSDOC#DEFINITIONS#MAKERULECOMPRESS
+        "The utility that creates the compress rule based on the reversed flattened config data, used to transform actual comments into `$COMMENT` placeholders." /* $COMMENT#JSDOC#DEFINITIONS#MAKERULECOMPRESS */,
       coreCommentsFlow:
-        "The core flow at the heart of resolving and compressing comments.", // $COMMENT#JSDOC#DEFINITIONS#CORECOMMENTSFLOW
+        "The core flow at the heart of resolving and compressing comments." /* $COMMENT#JSDOC#DEFINITIONS#CORECOMMENTSFLOW */,
       resolveCommentsFlow:
-        "The flow that resolves comment variables placeholders into actual comments.", // $COMMENT#JSDOC#DEFINITIONS#RESOLVECOMMENTSFLOW
+        "The flow that resolves `$COMMENT` placeholders into actual comments." /* $COMMENT#JSDOC#DEFINITIONS#RESOLVECOMMENTSFLOW */,
       compressCommentsFlow:
-        "The flow that compresses actual comments into comment variables placeholders.", // $COMMENT#JSDOC#DEFINITIONS#COMPRESSCOMMENTSFLOW
+        "The flow that compresses actual comments into `$COMMENT` placeholders." /* $COMMENT#JSDOC#DEFINITIONS#COMPRESSCOMMENTSFLOW */,
+      placeholdersCommentsFlow:
+        "The flow that creates `$COMMENT` placeholders right next to where they're defined." /* $COMMENT#JSDOC#DEFINITIONS#PLACEHOLDERSCOMMENTSFLOW */,
       logError:
-        'Logs an error to the console depending on its type. (`"error"` or `"warning"`.)', // $COMMENT#JSDOC#DEFINITIONS#LOGERROR
+        'Logs an error to the console depending on its type. (`"error"` or `"warning"`.)' /* $COMMENT#JSDOC#DEFINITIONS#LOGERROR */, }),
-    }),
     params: Object.freeze({
       flattenedConfigData:
-        "The flattened config data, with comment variables placeholders as keys and actual comments as values.", // $COMMENT#JSDOC#PARAMS#FLATTENEDCONFIGDATA
+        "The flattened config data, with `$COMMENT` placeholders as keys and actual comments as values." /* $COMMENT#JSDOC#PARAMS#FLATTENEDCONFIGDATA */,
       reversedFlattenedConfigData:
-        "The reversed flattened config data, with actual comments as keys and comment variables placeholders as values.", // $COMMENT#JSDOC#PARAMS#REVERSEDFLATTENEDCONFIGDATA
+        "The reversed flattened config data, with actual comments as keys and `$COMMENT` placeholders as values." /* $COMMENT#JSDOC#PARAMS#REVERSEDFLATTENEDCONFIGDATA */,
+      aliases_flattenedKeys:
+        "The dictionary that connects aliases to their original flattened keys in case an encountered placeholder is actually an alias." /* $COMMENT#JSDOC#PARAMS#ALIASES_FLATTENEDKEYS */,
       ruleName:
         'The name of the rule currently used.
-(Either `"resolve"` or `"compress"`.)', // $COMMENT#JSDOC#PARAMS#RULENAME
+(Either `"resolve"` or `"compress"`.)' /* $COMMENT#JSDOC#PARAMS#RULENAME */,
       ignores:
-        "The array of paths and globs for the flow's ESLint instance to ignore.", // $COMMENT#JSDOC#PARAMS#IGNORES
+        "The array of paths and globs for the flow's ESLint instance to ignore." /* $COMMENT#JSDOC#PARAMS#IGNORES */,
       eitherFlattenedConfigData:
-        "Either the flattened config data or the reversed flattened config data, since they share the same structure.", // $COMMENT#JSDOC#PARAMS#EITHERFLATTENEDCONFIGDATA
+        "Either the flattened config data or the reversed flattened config data, since they share the same structure." /* $COMMENT#JSDOC#PARAMS#EITHERFLATTENEDCONFIGDATA */,
+      error:
-      error: "The error object being handle for the logging.", // $COMMENT#JSDOC#PARAMS#ERROR
+        "The error object being handle for the logging." /* $COMMENT#JSDOC#PARAMS#ERROR */,
+      options:
-      options: "The additional options as follows:", // $COMMENT#JSDOC#PARAMS#OPTIONS
+        "The additional options as follows:" /* $COMMENT#JSDOC#PARAMS#OPTIONS */,
+      settings:
-      settings: "The required settings as follows:", // $COMMENT#JSDOC#PARAMS#SETTINGS }),
+        "The required settings as follows:" /* $COMMENT#JSDOC#PARAMS#SETTINGS */,
+      configPathIgnores:
+        'The array of paths linked to the config file, (named "ignores" given it is ignored by the "compress" and "resolve" commands).' /* $COMMENT#JSDOC#PARAMS#CONFIGPATHIGNORES */,
+      originalFlattenedConfigData:
+        "The original flattened config data, before changes to Aliases Variables and Composed Variables are applied." /* $COMMENT#JSDOC#PARAMS#ORIGINALFLATTENEDCONFIGDATA */, }),
     returns: Object.freeze({
       exitDueToFailure:
         "Never.
-(Somehow typing needs to be explicit for unreachable code inference.)", // $COMMENT#JSDOC#RETURNS#EXITDUETOFAILURE
+(Somehow typing needs to be explicit for unreachable code inference.)" /* $COMMENT#JSDOC#RETURNS#EXITDUETOFAILURE */,
+      makeRuleResolve:
-      makeRuleResolve: "The resolve rule based on the flattened config data.", // $COMMENT#JSDOC#RETURNS#MAKERULERESOLVE
+        "The resolve rule based on the flattened config data." /* $COMMENT#JSDOC#RETURNS#MAKERULERESOLVE */,
       makeRuleCompress:
-        "The compress rule based on the reversed flattened config data.", // $COMMENT#JSDOC#RETURNS#MAKERULECOMPRESS }),
+        "The compress rule based on the reversed flattened config data." /* $COMMENT#JSDOC#RETURNS#MAKERULECOMPRESS */, }),
   }),
 };